-I was looking over my interview with Rolf Potts recently and thinking our talk about the false distinction travelers make among themselves.
+I was looking over my interview with Rolf Potts recently and thinking our talk about the false distinctions travelers make among themselves.
 We often compete to prove who’s a better traveler or how we aren’t like “the tourists.”
-In what is a make believe competition, you see many travelers on the road trying to prove their status and superiority by talking about how much longer they’ve been on the road, where they’ve been, or by emphasizing the number of local buses they have taken.
+In what is a make-believe competition, you see many people trying to prove their status and superiority by talking about how much longer they’ve been on the road or where they’ve been, or by emphasizing the number of local buses they have taken.

-While I’d rather take advice from someone who has been traveling for 10 years over someone who left yesterday, the older traveler (and Rolf would probably agree) is no “better” a traveler than the younger traveler.
+While I’d rather take advice from someone who has been traveling for 10 years over someone who left just yesterday, the older traveler (and Rolf would probably agree) is no “better” a traveler than the younger traveler.
 You are not a better traveler simply because:

-“You’ve been traveling for over two years!”
+You’ve been traveling for over two years!

-“You’ve been to over X countries.”
+You’ve been to over X countries

-“You don’t go there — it’s too touristy.”
+You don’t go there — it’s too touristy

-“You only do what the locals do.”
+You only do what the locals do

-You can eat at all the local restaurants you want and take as many local buses as you can but that doesn’t mean you know the local way of life.
-If you really want to live like the locals and learn the culture, don’t spend three days in a place — spend three months.
+You can eat at all the local restaurants you want and take as many local buses as you can, but that doesn’t mean you know the local way of life.
+If you really want to live like a local, buy an apartment and get a job.
+Don’t spend three days in a place — spend three months.
 Then maybe you’ll be a local.

-“You don’t do tours.”
+You don’t do tours

+Talking trash about tour group travelers doesn’t make you better than them; it just makes you an ass.
 People who say this often forget that the boat ride they took in Phuket or that trip to Fraser Island in Australia was also a tour.
-Not all tours are big double-decker buses filled with sandal wearing tourists.
+Not all tours are big double-decker buses filled with sandal-wearing tourists.
 They can be little backpacker tours too.

 Travel is a highly personal experience.
 Everyone takes their own path around the world.
 No two journeys are alike and therefore no two journeys can be compared.
 Travel is about opening your mind up to new experiences and people.
 The competition mindset simply closes you off to that.

 If you are a “real” traveler, you know that all travelers are equal and these false mindsets don’t matter.
 Remember that there is always someone out there who has been to more places, seen more things, and spent more time on the road than you.

-And, if someone is judging your travels or trying to put you down, they aren’t worth the energy.
+And if someone is judging your travels or trying to put you down, they aren’t worth the energy.
 Like a destination that you have grown tired of, simply move on — and find people worthy of your time and who will lift you up, not put you down.